Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

 python3 extra/test/run_jhv_wcs_hpc_validation_suite.py --include-electron
 ```

+These focused checks execute the production coordinate and WCS sampling helpers
-These focused checks render a synthetic `R16F` texture rather than stopping at
+over JHV's viewport bounds and render a synthetic `R16F` texture rather than
+stopping at raw coordinates.
+They do not execute the complete production
+fragment entry point or layer display masks such as sectors, radii, and cutoffs;
+they validate coordinate mapping, source-image validity, and texture sampling,
-raw coordinates. `rendered_sample_*` compares the GPU output over the complete
+not complete frame equivalence. `rendered_sample_*` compares the diagnostic GPU
-viewport with a value sampled at the independent CPU/Astropy coordinate, or
+output over the complete viewport with a value sampled at the independent
-transparent black when that reference coordinate is outside the rendered
+CPU/Astropy coordinate, or transparent black when that reference coordinate is
-source bounds. `texture_interpolation_*` separately compares GPU and CPU
+outside the source image. `texture_interpolation_*` separately compares GPU and
-filtering at the GPU coordinate; it is a filtering diagnostic, not a rendering
+CPU filtering at the GPU coordinate; it is a filtering diagnostic, not a
-correctness oracle.
-The CPU sampler uses the same half-float source values and
+coordinate-correctness oracle.
+The CPU sampler uses the same half-float source
-clamp-to-edge filtering as the WebGL/JHV texture.
+values and clamp-to-edge filtering as the WebGL/JHV texture.

 The Metal run also covers Orthographic and both warp modes against the CPU
 model.
 The routine SwiftShader run covers the primary HPC and cylindrical